-Nonresident entities, such as Twilo are now required by certain foreign taxing authorities to collect Value-Added Tax (VAT) on its sales of its services to customers located in these jurisdictions.
+Nonresident entities, such as Twilo are now required by certain foreign taxing authorities to collect Value-Added Tax (VAT) on its sales of its services to customers located in the below jurisdictions.

 Notice: If you consume Twilio services within the United States, you may be subject to State and Local Sales Taxes.

 Starting July 1st, 2019, Twilio will begin collecting Value-Added Tax (VAT) on the services sold to its international customers located in certain foreign jurisdictions.

 Any international customer with a business/service address in the list of countries provided below:

 This change is bound to generate a number of questions from new and existing customers.
 Please see the following FAQs for answers to some of the most common concerns.